Aidan1232/PyCraft/README.md

 The game runs as a one-stop-shop.
 No extra installs, no external dependencies.
 Just unzip and launch the game via `RunGame.vbs`

+### More information

+it has the 3.11 install of python included to make it a one-stop-shop
 ---

 # About